zodman/inertia-django/README.md

 ```

-TODO: why not use resolveComponent dynamic.
+TODO: add why not use resolveComponent dynamic.
-TODO: partials reloads

 ## Routing